x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/7-Strings.md

 ## `Convert from a Character to an Integer ord()`
 `ord()` converts a character `c` to its Unicode code point (a base 10 integer) representing the given character.

+*ord() stands for ordinal.
+An ordinal is a data type where values can be counted and put in a one-to-one correspondence with positive integers.
+For example, characters are ordinal because you can assign "A" as the first character, "B" as the second, and so on.*

 syntax:
 ```